MCP Server (Legacy Version)¶

 Parameters:

-dql_namespace(Required, string): Query namespace, common ones likeL(Log),M(Metric)start_time(Required, int): Start time, 13-digit millisecond timestampend_time(Required, int): End time, 13-digit millisecond timestampquery_mode(Optional, string): Query mode, supportsdqlorpromql, wherepromqlis only applicable to metric-type queries.query_text(Optional, string): Complete query statement.
+dql_namespace(Required, string): Query namespace, common ones likeL(Log),M(Metric)start_time(Required, int): Start time, 13-digit millisecond timestampend_time(Required, int): End time, 13-digit millisecond timestampquery_mode(Optional, string): Query mode, supportsdqlorpromql, wherepromqlis only applicable to metric queries.query_text(Optional, string): Complete query statement.
 When writing DQL, follow the official syntax, e.g.,L::nginx:(count(*)) [1h] BY source, status, do not writeGROUP BY.source(Optional, string): Data source name used to construct a simple query whenquery_textis not provided.select(Optional, string[]): List of select expressions used to construct a simple query whenquery_textis not provided.index(Optional, string): Index name used for the log namespace, corresponding tonamespace[index]in DQL.

 - For simple queries, prioritize using